Note Mapping

 When you delete a note:

-- Local delete: Removes file and mapping for this device
+- Local delete: Removes the file and mapping from this device’s local database

-- Mappings cascade: Deleting note removes all device mappings
+- Mappings cascade: Deleting a note removes all device mappings for that note

 Renaming and Moving